 You can retrieve the data using SQL or other means.
 To do so, the databases use developer-friendly API interfaces to perform DML and CRUD operations.
 You can execute these operations using various programming languages.

 Determining the right NoSQL database to meet your needs means digging deep into project requirements and understanding licensing.
 If you’re unsure about how to find the right database for your needs, contact us.
-We’ll work with you to determine the best format for your data.
+We will work with you to determine the best format for your data.